Tylogix - iSeries SQL Tips and Techniques

 |

-Using this technique, one can compare each individual position of the column
+one can compare each individual position of the column and

 CASE